 - 'Legacy' Grape 1s generate CSV files, which can be graphed and uploaded to the data server hosted by the WWV ARC.

 - 'Newer' Grape 1 systems are generating data in the Digital RF format and uploaded to the PSWS Central Control System.

 - Grape 2s will generate files in the Digital RF format, and uploaded to the PSWS Central Control System

 Both data formats have research value.
 If you are running, or considering running, a 'Legacy' Grape 1, the data generated has been and will continue to be quite useful to the research community.

 The Grape Version 2 is being designed by John Gibbons, N8OBJ, Lab Director of the Sears Undergraduate Electrical Design Lab, Case Western Reserve University, Department of Electrical Engineering.
-Software is being written by Bob Benedict, KD8CGH and Bill Blackwell, AB1XB.
+Software is being written by Cuong Nguyen, KC3UAX and Bill Blackwell, AB1XB.
 Their efforts are being supported by a number of institutions and foundations